momochi000/typewar/README.md

 ## CURRENT

 #### Create a battle over scene for the winner
+Create a scene manager that handles loading different scenes The scene manager lives inside the core engine which handles the logistics of setting up and breaking down the various game modes
 #### Fix the issue with the text fragment width
 The width should probably be set to the length of the string or something
 #### Display incorrect characters typed along with correct characters.